esp8266/Arduino/doc/mmu.rst

    disabled is **not** officially supported.
 You are on your own if you do this.
 -  If you must use IRAM memory in your ISR, allocate the memory ahead of time.
-And avoid non32-bit access that would trigger the exception handler.
+To reduce the time spent in the ISR, avoid non32-bit access that would trigger the exception handler.

     I think this block should go away and we always use ``USE_ISR_SAFE_EXC_WRAPPER`` with the exception handler.